blawson69/PurseStrings/README.md

 > **Changes in version 6.0:**
 >  1. Removed PotionManager and GearManager integration, replacing those scripts with  [ItemDB](https://github.com/blawson69/ItemDB) for adding purchased items to character sheets.
 >  2. Added [conversion function](#--convert) to enable consolidation of coins into higher denominations.
 > 3. Updated sheet detection to allow manual setting of the sheet in cases where character sheets may contain conflicting attributes.
-If script output in chat is empty, use `!ps --sheet` to detect the sheet from a current PC character, or `!ps --sheet <sheet_name>` to manually tell the script which sheet you are using.
+If script output in chat is empty, use `!ps --sheet` to detect the sheet from a current PC character.

 This [Roll20](http://roll20.net/) script handles currency and currency exchanges for characters in games using the default [SRD monetary system](https://roll20.net/compendium/dnd5e/Treasure#content).
 It manages a character's currency and will add/subtract appropriately when collecting loot, paying for goods/services, etc. This script also includes an Inventory system, allowing a dynamic Merchant experience.
 You can create any number of Merchant NPCs with an Inventory that is updated with every purchase.